 - Railways – Integration of freight transport profitability into tariff calculations ($/tonne transported).

 The services provided by SYSTRA Canada during the feasibility study included the following activities:

 - Feasibility study for the electrification of the track linking the Labrador Trough and Pointe-Noire;

 - EPCM management of the field investigation operations along the alignment, which included the following:

 - Helicopter transportation services;

-- Assessment of electric and diesel locomotive options as well as optimal wagon type and unloading configuration;
+- Electric and diesel locomotive options and optimal car type and unloading configuration.

-- Integration of transportation activities to the loading operations at the mine and the unloading site at the port,
+- Integration of transportation activities with loading activities at the mine and unloading activities at the port;

-- Elaboration of a constructability plan which includes camps, transport, logistic, and others;
+- Development of a constructability plan, including camps, transportation, logistics and others;

 - Environmental and social considerations during construction;

 - Financial models, including the various financing options for the project;